Infectious diseases within American prisons: Hepatitis C

-While the majority of HCV infections occur outside of prison, the disease is still widespread within the prison system as a result of drug injection.
+While the majority of HCV infections occur outside of prison, the infection is still widespread within the prison system as a result of drug injection.
 According to one Rhode Island prison study, HCV infection was found in 23.1% of the male prison population.
 HCV prevention proved to be more challenging than HIV prevention because inmates partake in high-risk behaviors such as "front loading" and sharing spoons to prepare drugs like cocaine.
-The prevalence of these diseases within prisons is a concern because they pose a potential public health risk.
-When prisoners are released, they may continue the same behaviors, thereby increasing the chances of the disease spreading to outside communities.
+The prevalence of these infections within prisons is a concern because they pose a potential public health risk.
+When prisoners are released, they may continue the same behaviors, thereby increasing the chances of the infection spreading to outside communities.
 The Western Journal of Medicine estimates the prevalence and predictors of HCV infection among inmates of California by conducting a system wide survey.
 Findings concluded that HCV infection appears most common in men and women entering prison, displaying prevalence of anti-HCV positive highest among white males and Latina women.

 Limited testing for hepatitis C virus (HCV) in three North Carolina jails have shown a prevalence rate of approximately 7% for HCV.
 The primary barrier is the cost of additional tests needed beyond a screening test.
 However, some hematologists believe a screening test should be done regardless of ability to pay for follow-up care as a means of changing behavior (for example, refraining from alcohol or not sharing needles).
 Studies have shown that knowledge of disease status can change behavior with HIV infection.
 It is estimated that 80% of people with HIV who inject drugs also have hepatitis C virus.
-HIV coinfection more than triples the risk for liver disease, liver failure, and liver-related death from HCV.
+HIV co-infection more than triples the risk for liver disease, liver failure, and liver-related death from HCV.

+Tuberculosis

+The incidence of tuberculosis in the United States prison system is also significantly higher than rates in the general public.
+It is estimated that prisoners in the United States are four times as likely as individuals outside of the carceral setting.
+This is worth noting because although the prevalence of tuberculosis is higher among incarcerated populations, this is not a population that is actively targeted by TB prevention programs.
+According to a comprehensive review of the 2002 to 2013 Tuberculosis Surveillance System, rates remain high- particularly in the male prisoner population, "Among 5579 persons incarcerated at the time of their tuberculosis diagnosis, 2520 (45%) were US-born and 495 (9%) were female.
+Median estimated annual tuberculosis incidence rates were 29 cases per 100 000 local jail inmates, 8 per 100 000 state prisoners, and 25 per 100 000 federal prisoners."
+These rates of infection are significant, as if TB is not properly managed it can have lasting side effects including: permanent lung damage, infection of the bones, spine, brain and spinal cord.
+Proper attention and care must be provided to this vulnerable population to prevent morbidity and mortality in the United States inmate population.